 Can I pay online?

-We do not accept online payments sorry for any inconvenience caused in advance.
-We accept the following two forms of payment: Bank transfer or Cheque.
+We do not accept online payments.
+We apologise in advance for any inconvenience caused.
+We accept the following two forms of payment: Bank Transfer or Cheque.

 How much do your programmes cost?